Or: Why Product Data Management (PDM) comes

 No PLM without PDM.

-This is because product lifecycle management systems are based on PDM systems for managing production data.
+It’s less about “PLM vs PLM”.
+Rather, product lifecycle management systems are based on PDM systems for managing production data.

 Product data management provides support from product creation right through to sales.
 In this respect, the greatest added value in the life cycle of your products lies here – especially for small and medium-sized companies.